JeremyTubongbanua/hackthenorth2024/README.md

 ### Description

 This is the tool downloaded on the client side of things where the tunnel is initiated.
-The tool is a Python script that uses Atsign's NoPorts' NPT binary to establish a tunnel between the client and the server through a relay point.
+The tool is a Python script that uses Atsign's NoPorts' [NPT binary](https://github.com/atsign-foundation/noports/releases) to establish a tunnel between the client and the server through a relay point.
 In our use case, the relay point is either 1. `@rv_am` which is hosted on the cloud by Atsign,  if Internet is available, or 2. `@alice` which is hosted on a Raspberry Pi and available on the local network, if Internet is not available.

+`~/.local/bin/npt` is where most of the heavy encryption and tunnel establishing technology happens and that can be found [here](https://github.com/atsign-foundation/noports/releases).

 ### -h command